geomarker-io/st_pm_hex/README.md

 ## 2. get AQS data

+- get AQS data from 2000 through 2020
-- average by date for co-located stations (5,261,947 total rows, but only 3,456,471 total unique station/lat/lon/date combinations)
+- average by date for co-located stations (5,600,234 total rows, but only 3,616,687 total unique station/lat/lon/date combinations)
-- subset to only the contiguous united states using intersection in EPSG 5072 (n = 3,346,280)
+- subset to only the contiguous united states using intersection in EPSG 5072 (n = 3,503,123)
-- create "nearby pm2.5" column (`nearby_pm`) as median of medians of yesterday, today, and tomorrow for each "res 5" h3 region
+- create "nearby pm2.5" column (`nearby_pm`) as mean of means of yesterday, today, and tomorrow for each "res 5" h3 region (this data saved as `s3://geomarker/st_pm_hex/d_nearby_pm.rds`)
 - data saved as `s3://geomarker/st_pm_hex/h3data_aqs.qs`

 ## 3. get NLCD data